tessalt/componentstalk/presentation.md

 ^
 - like I said, the separation doesn't hold
-- declarative attribtues on HTML5 tags
-- how is this different than "action" in a form tag
+- declarative attribtues on HTML5 tags (or "action" in a form tag)
-- your content isn't in your HTML for web apps anyways
+- your content isn't in your HTML for web apps anyways (json etc)
 - you need to glue your HTML and JS together *somewhere* and querying the dom sucks
 - could just as easily say OMG YOU'RE POLLUTING MY JS WITH DOM
+- we can separate our concerns more intelligently than this

 ---